GaGandour/guaxinim-chess/README.md

 ## Credits

-The "Guaxinim-Chess" projected used some valuable materials during its development, which are listed and credited below.
+The "Guaxinim-Chess" project used some valuable materials during its development, which are listed and credited below.

 The puzzles' database located in the `puzzle` folder was addapted from the puzzles provided by Lichess.com. [[`Lichess.com's puzzles`](https://old.chesstempo.com/chess-openings.html)]